Thuenen-Institute/.github/profile/README.md

 # Johann Heinrich von Thünen Institute

 The Thünen Institute is the Federal Research Institute for Rural Areas, Forests and Fishery.
 Our research aims at developing concepts for a sustainable, ecological and competitive agriculture, food production, forestry, marine fishery and aquaculture.
-Our almost 1200 employees do research for policy making and the society in 14 specialised institutes spread over Northern Germany.
+Our almost 1200 employees in 15 specialised institutes spread over Northern Germany conduct research to inform policy makers and the society.

 ### Primary location
 Bundesallee 50